bookercodes/booker.codes/works/scrimba-pod.md

 ![A company effort](../../img/scrimba-pod-timeline.png)

-I don't think it was up to NPRs standards 😅, but it was _good enough_ to start learning and iterating on the positioning of the podcast:
+I don't think it was up to NPRs standards 😅, but it was _good enough_ to start learning and iterating on the positioning of the podcast.
+A few months later, we arrived at a format that piques our listeners:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ojvIoO_Cn6g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>